-The SIS used in M2004 is further described in the Operating manual - Service Information System.
+The SIS used in M2004 is further described in the Operating manual - Service Information System (IRC5) or Operating manual - OmniCore.

-The SIS used in OmniCore is further described in the Operating manual - IRC5 with FlexPendant.
+The SIS used in OmniCore is further described in the Operating manual - OmniCore.

 Robots with the functionality Service Information System activated can show active counters in the device browser in RobotStudio, or on the FlexPendant.